Collegiate wrestling: Period format

 If no points are scored in the sudden victory period, or if the first points were scored simultaneously, two 30-second tiebreaker periods occur.
 Both wrestlers start in the referee's position.
 The wrestler who scored the first points (besides escapes and penalty points) in regulation has the choice of top or bottom position.
 If the only points scored in regulation were for escapes or penalties, the choice of position will be given to the winner of a colored disk toss.
-After the wrestler makes his choice, the two contestants then wrestle.
-Either of the two wrestlers must try to score as many points as he can.
+After the wrestler makes their choice, the two contestants then wrestle.
+Either of the two wrestlers must try to score as many points as they can.
 Once one 30-second period is over, the wrestler who was in the bottom position then wrestles on the top in another 30-second period.
 Whoever scores the most points (or is awarded a fall, default, or disqualification) wins the match.
 Time advantage is kept, and points are awarded accordingly.